clearhaus/gateway-api-docs/website/content/gateway/api_reference/resources/authorizations/authorizations_methods/token.md

 * `token[m4m]`: Mastercard Digital Enablement Service (MDES) for Merchants (M4M)
 * `token[vts]`: Visa Token Service (VTS)

+Requirement of some parameters depends on the initiator of the transaction; a parameter might be required for cardholder-initiated transactions (CITs) and otherwise optional.
+See the details for each parameter.

 {{% notice %}}
 **Notice**: Signing is required to use the `token` payment methods.
 {{% /notice %}}